paytonyau/agmicrobiomebase/amplicon-sequence-analysis/amplicon-16S/16s-sequence-process.md

 #### Install QIIME2

-Run the workflow in a specific conda environment, which makes sure the correct version of the Python required packages are being used for QIIME2.
+Run the workflow in a specific conda environment, which ensures that the correct version of the Python required packages are being used for QIIME2.
 <https://docs.qiime2.org/2023.5/install/native/#install-qiime-2-within-a-conda-environment>

 ### STEP 1
 #### Examine all the fastq files using FastQC and consolidate the results into a single report with the help of MultiQC
-This procedure is designed to visualize the quality of sequences and any remaining adaptors in each individual fastq file.
+This procedure is designed to visualise the quality of sequences and any remaining adaptors in each individual fastq file.

 ``` fastqc *.fastq.gz ```
 ``` multiqc . ```